Meet the Models

 -

-Bridgette is an advocacy consultant dedicated to eradicating human trafficking, leveraging her personal experience to connect with social justice organizations.
+Brigette is an advocacy consultant dedicated to eradicating human trafficking, leveraging her personal experience to connect with social justice organizations.
 She is an award-winning advocate known for influencing policy changes and collaborating with stakeholders to support prevention and survivor initiatives.
 Additionally, she mentors emerging advocates through workshops and coaching, sharing her knowledge and fostering resilience.
 Her unique blend of personal insight and professional expertise inspires change in communities fighting against human trafficking.

 -